herisetiawan00/pixel_drawing_app/README.md

-# Pixel Perfect: Open-Source Pixel Art Editor
+# FlutterPixl: Open-Source Pixel Art Editor

-Unleash your inner artist with Pixel Perfect, an open-source pixel art editor!
+Unleash your inner artist with FlutterPixl, an open-source pixel art editor!
 Create stunning pixel art for games, animations, or simply for fun.
 Feel free to contribute to the project and help make it even better!

 ## Feature(s)